samgiles/rlwtemplater/README.md

 # Really Lightweight Templating

 Yes, yet another small templating library for Javascript.
-The age old problem that has been solved coutless times.
+The age old problem that has been solved countless times.
 Why another?
 So I could practice getting used to node and javascript again, and additionally, try out mocha for the first time.